lior7daniel/GithubSecurityTool/README.md

 ## Overview

-The Varonis Scanner and Remediation project provides tools to:
+The Scanner and Remediation project provides tools to:

 1. Scan GitHub accounts for misconfigurations.
 2. Automatically remediate identified misconfigurations.